Samsung has officially revealed the Galaxy S5 Mini, its smaller-screened, less powerful version of the flagship S5.

 The reveal of the Mini comes one day after leaked shots of the LG G3 Mini hit the internet, and neither the G3 Mini, nor the S5 Mini, look like they'll be troubling the uncompromising 4.3in Sony Xperia Z1 Compact, which remains the undisputed king of smaller phones.

 The Galaxy S5 Mini will hit Russian shelves in black, white, blue and gold in July, with "global markets to follow".
-Samsung has told us that UK pricing and availability will be with us in due course, so stay tuned.
+Local pricing and availability may be with us in due course, so stay tuned.

 READ MORE: Samsung Galaxy S5 review